Mikael-Braun/CyberSecurity/HackThisSite/README.md

 - Community writeups and tutorials (respect site spoiler policies).
 - Educational projects and resources such as OWASP and Web Security Academy for further reading.

----

-If you want, I can:
-- Produce a shorter GitHub-friendly README version.
-- Add example tool commands and a “starter kit” (recommended tools and typical payload snippets).
-- Generate a `CONTRIBUTING.md` or `CODE_OF_CONDUCT.md` tuned to this README.

-Which would you like next?